skimia/assets/docs/asset_file.md

 for override feature this field ensure this collection is set after the required in mergin stack is an array with values are the alias of other `.asset;json` files

+### Copy*

+you must define the folders that will be copied to the public folder is an array with values are folders relative to the asset file.

 ### Collections*
 is similar to `Stolz\Assets` collections but all files can have an alias for easly overrides, is not required but highly recomanded